oletizi/avi-docs/src/site/docs/16.2.2/keystone-authentication/index.md

 ---
 Avi Vantage may use OpenStack's Keystone service for user authentication to the Avi Controller.
 Keystone v2 has been supported from v15.1 onward.
 Keystone v3 is supported in v16.3 onward.

 When Keystone is used for authentication, Avi Vantage may only be used with one instance of Keystone.
 No other remote authentication mechanism may be used.
 Therefore a single Vantage system may only be configured with one OpenStack cloud.
 When using Keystone, Vantage sets an OpenStack flag use_keystone_auth to true.
-The Vantage internal <a href="default-system-accounts">system accounts</a>, such as *admin*, will maintain an internal local flag, denoting they are locally authenticated as illustrated below.
+The Vantage internal <a href="/docs/16.2.2/default-system-accounts">system accounts</a>, such as *admin*, will maintain an internal local flag, denoting they are locally authenticated as illustrated below.